nasa/cumulus/docs/features/change_granule_collection.md

 - `sourceCollectionId` - specifies the collection *from* which granules should be transfered
 - `targetCollectionId` - specifies the collection *to* which granules should be transfered

-additionally the api-client function accepts the following configurations that help bound performance
+Additionally the api-client function accepts the following configurations that help bound performance

 - `batchSize` - how many granules should be processed in one workflow run
   - default 100